stevenzheng1/stevenzheng1.github.io/_pages/about.md

 ---

-I'm a research assistant at New York University.
+I'm a PhD student at University of California, Berkeley.
 My research interests are in asset pricing, macroeconomics and international finance.

-Previously, I worked at BlackRock, Goldman Sachs and JP Morgan.
+Previously, I was a research assistant at New York University.
+Before that, I worked at BlackRock, Goldman Sachs and JP Morgan.
 I studied mathematics and economics at Georgetown University, where I was also a member of the NCAA Division I swim team.